-The Responsibilities of an Executor of a Will
+What are the Responsibilities of an Executor of a Will?

 In a will, an individual identifies an executor to represent his or her estate.
 The executor is either a person or corporate entity (such as a bank or trust company) that ensures that all the deceased’s assets are collected, debts are paid, and the remainder of the assets are distributed to the legatees identified in the will.
 The process of estate administration is generally referred to as “probate.”
 Some of the duties of the executor are as follows:

 Get the original will and file it in the deceased person’s county of residence